 The Cold Brew Filter

 You got the coffee.
-You can now submerge it in water for 20+ hrs and get a good coffee liquid.
+You can now submerge it in water for 20+ hrs in an airtight jar and get a good coffee liquid.
 The question becomes, how to then separate those coffee beans from the water to get a smooth, black coffee concoction?

 The good old tea strainer does not work here because the coffee beans are way smaller than the tea granules.
 The coffee you will get will have loads of sediment in it and will not be drinkable at all.